SalesforceCommerceCloud/sfcc-sample-apps/README.md

 2. Change into the `sfcc-sample-apps` folder:
 `cd sfcc-sample-apps`

-3. Copy the `api.example.js` file, save it as `api.js`, and make sure it is added to your `.gitignore` file.
+3. Copy `api.example.js` file located at `/packages/storefront-lwc/scripts/`, save it as `api.js`, and make sure it is added to your `.gitignore` file.

 4. In the `api.js`, provide values for the following variables (you can obtain these values from your Account Executive (AE) or Customer Support Manager (CSM)):
 <table>